OniAkuma96/book_bin/README.md

     5. Next I created a superuser for my new database using createsuperuser command in gitpod.

     6. Now that my new database is setup I also removed the Heroku database url from settings.py so it does not appear in version control.

+    7. Next I created an if statement in settings.py to see if the variable 'DATABASE_URL' is in the environment variables.
+If it is then we tell our project to use that url for our database setting, and if not then use the default sqlite3 configuration.

+    8. Installed gunicorn and freeze it to requirements.txt.
+Gunicorn will act as web server.

+    9. Created Procfile to tell Heroku to create a web dyno.

+    10. Logged in to Heroku in gitpod CLI using command heroku login -i and entering credentials.
+Then temporarily disabled collection of static files so Heroku will not try to collect static files when I deploy, command heroku config:set DISABLE_COLLECTSTATIC=1

+    11. Added host name of Herkou app to allowed hosts in settings.py with localhost added too so it will still work in gitpod.

+    12.

 ## Credits